 Even without these changes, the Sierra Designs Flashlight UL 1 is looking like a pretty livable lightweight shelter for backpacking and camping.
-I can’t wait to see what the final version looks like and how it performs in New England conditions.
+I can’t wait to see how it performs in New England conditions.

-Disclaimer: Sierra Designs provided Philip Werner (SectionHiker.com) with a pre-production prototype of the Flashlight UL 1 tent for design feedback and review.
-This is a pre-production model and further design changes may occur before this tent is commercially available in spring 2014.
+Disclaimer: Sierra Designs provided Philip Werner (SectionHiker.com) with Flashlight UL 1 tent for design feedback and review.
+T

 Most Popular Searches